 Wi-Fi in the hotel is free and extremely reliable when used on the iMac, but the connection can get a bit slow when used on your devices – not complaining though, since it was free!
 Again, most of the time, the connection was good, we just felt like it was better to use the iMac.

 In-room dining is a must for me when we choose hotels or resorts to stay in, and we loved Double Tree by Hilton Amsterdam’s room service.
 Everything we ordered was of good restaurant quality and service is quick.

 This was my favorite thing about staying in this hotel: the incredible view you get no matter what time during the day.
 Imagine waking up to this view – I found it even more incredible than the view of the desert I woke up to when we stayed in Bellagio in Las Vegas or the view of the Petronas Twin Towers from Traders Kuala Lumpur.

 Location is top-notch.
 Every time I look for hotels, this is also another thing I tend to focus on.
 And the location of this hotel wasn’t a letdown as it’s located right beside Amsterdam Centraal, beside a small retail area housing MediaMarkt, Vapiano, and there’s also Starbucks right around the corner.

 A tip: there’s a good Chinese ‘floating restaurant’ right across the hotel called Sea Palace.
 I know, who in their right mind would have Chinese cuisine in Europe?
 Chinese restaurants are actually pretty common in common and you can find a couple of them in Chinatown or around the canals, but Sea Palace would also be one of the safe bets if you don’t feel like going a little further.
-I’ll be publishing a separate review about Sea Palace later on.
+Check my review on Sea Palace: The Floating Chinese Restaurant.

 There’s also a choice of Italian Cuisine in Vapiano – we tried it in Stockholm and their pizzas are really good and of great value!